LE POSTILLON DE LONJUMEAU

 First performed : Théâtre Royal de l’Opéra-Comique (salle de la Bourse), 13 October 1836

-For plot synopsis, roles and musical structure, see here.
+For plot synopsis, roles, musical structure, and contemporary reviews, see here.

 We’re so used to a diet of Norse gods, metaphysical love deaths, and consumptive heroines that we’ve forgotten that in its day opera was often the equivalent of the mid-century musical: popular entertainment with a hit song.